averykhoo/data-science-training-package/syllabus.md

         *   Viterbi
         *   Beam
     *   *Appreciate the existence of:*
-        *   *CRFs, which are like superpowered HMMs for sequence-to-sequence*
+        *   *CRFs, which are like super-powered HMMs for sequence-to-sequence*
 *   Information Retrieval and Ranked IR (Stanford NLP)
     *   Inverted index
     *   TF-IDF